jzpz/bikeapp/README.md

 <li>Setup the frontend</li>
 </ul>

 Tests have been implemented as Cypress e2e tests using the actual backend for fetching.
 The tests cover the most important features of the app.
-Automatically recorded videos of tests are located in /bikeapp-front/cypress/videos/.
+Automatically recorded videos of tests are located in `/bikeapp-front/cypress/videos/`.
+Note that the tests were only tested with the full dataset.

 Run the tests in the frontend directory from the command line:
-	npx cypress run
+`npx cypress run`